HillaryDanan/TIDE-resonance/README.md

 ### Core Hypothesis
 Different TIDE configurations (NT-TIDE, ASD-TIDE, ADHD-TIDE) may exhibit characteristic resonance patterns with external stimuli due to their unique dimensional organizations of self and time.

+*Note: These labels represent cognitive patterns, not fixed categories.
+[Learn more about our approach to cognitive diversity](https://github.com/HillaryDanan/TIDE/blob/main/DISCLAIMER.md).*

 ### Trust Dynamics Integration
 Drawing from game theory and cooperation research, we explore how trust evolves differently between cognitive architecture pairings, affecting the depth and sustainability of resonance achieved.